maxdiluca/virtualrealitylab/content/authors/P_Jerlin_Judson_Brabu/index.md

   - Project Students
 ---

-Jerlin Judson Brabu is listed as an MSc student in the VR Lab, supervised by Daniele Giunchi.
-His project area is sports and VR, with the project title **Virtual AI Coach: Evaluating LLM-Guided Visual and Haptic Feedback for Basketball Shooting Training in XR**.
+Jerlin Judson Brabu is an MSc student in the VR Lab, supervised by Daniele Giunchi.
+His project area is sports and VR, and his project title is **Virtual AI Coach: Evaluating LLM-Guided Visual and Haptic Feedback for Basketball Shooting Training in XR**.